Out-of-Door Academy

 The Out-of-Door Academy is a college preparatory school in Sarasota, Florida.
-It serves students in pre-kindergarten through grade 12 on two campuses in the Sarasota area, one on Siesta Key and one in Lakewood Ranch, the Upper School Uihlein Campus.
+It serves students in pre-kindergarten through grade 12 on three campuses in the Sarasota area, one on Siesta Key, one off of Clark Road, and one in Lakewood Ranch, the Upper School Uihlein Campus.

 History

 The Out-of-Door School was established in 1924 by Fanneal Harrison and Catherine Gavin, followers of Belgian progressive education pioneer Ovide Decroly.
 Classes and free time were spent outside on the school's 20 acre campus on Siesta Key.
 Wooden cabins were used as classrooms during inclement weather and as dormitories.
 Over time, the classes were held indoors.
 In 1977, the school was purchased by 120 school families and transformed into a nonprofit organization, renaming it Out-of-Door Academy.

 The Lakewood Ranch campus was established in 1996.
 The Uihlein family donated the land that would later become the Upper School campus.
 Seventh and 8th grades were moved to the new campus in 2000, and in 2008 the campus became known as the Uihlein Campus at Lakewood Ranch.
 The 6th grade was later moved to the Uihlein Campus in 2012.

 The Out-of-Door Academy is accredited by the Florida Council of Independent Schools and the Florida Kindergarten Council.
 The school is a member of the Cum Laude Society, the National Association of Independent Schools, the Council for Spiritual and Ethical Education, and the Council for Advancement and Support of Education.